-- 1.1.1 This Policy sets out the Prudential Assurance Company (PAC) shareholder engagement principles and incentivisation arrangements relating to all aspects of the M&G plc asset owner business (PAC) and all wholly owned subsidiaries including Prudential Pensions Limited (PPL) & Prudential International Assurance (PIA) and other smaller entities, herein referred to as PAC. - 1.1.2 The Policy is owned by the Chief Investment Officers (CIOs), Prudential UK. - 1.1.3 For the purposes of this Policy, "Funds" means, but is not limited to, any with profit fund, non-profit fund, unit-linked fund (where the asset owner has investment control), non-participating fund, matched fund or other fund or portfolio of assets belonging to the relevant asset owner entities of M&G plc. - 1.1.4 The Policy is subject to and does not supersede the Asset Owner Investment Policy, the PAC ESG Investment Policy, the M&G plc ESG principles or M&G plc's Code of Conduct, and all relevant regulation. - 1.1.5 The Policy will be reviewed on an annual basis and periodically as required to incorporate additional regulatory developments related to engagement, or the latest thinking on active shareholder engagement and voting processes.
-Any changes proposed as a result of the review will require approval at the M&G Life Executive Investment Oversight Committee (EIOC).
-The M&G Life EIOC may escalate any changes the Chair (CEO, M&G Life) deems material to the PAC Board for final approval.
-The chair of the M&G Life EIOC has in turn delegated authorities to the Co-Heads of the Treasury and Investment Office (T&IO), including responsibility for implementing the PAC Shareholder Engagement Policy.
-Appropriate governance is followed with respect to subsidiary entities.

-1.1.6 We also carry out due diligence and monitoring in respect of active ownership and engagement.
-Any significant issues or conflicts are expected to be escalated to the M&G Life EIOC for further consideration.
+- 1.1.1 This Policy sets out the Prudential Assurance Company (PAC) shareholder engagement principles and incentivisation arrangements relating to all aspects of the M&G plc asset owner business (PAC) and all wholly owned subsidiaries including Prudential Pensions Limited (PPL) & Prudential International Assurance (PIA) and other smaller entities, herein referred to as PAC. - 1.1.2 The Policy is owned by the Chief Investment Officers (CIOs), PAC. - 1.1.3 For the purposes of this Policy, "Funds" means, but is not limited to, any with profit fund, nonprofit fund, unit-linked fund (where the asset owner has investment control), nonparticipating fund or annuity fund. - 1.1.4 The Policy is subject to and does not supersede the PAC ESG Investment Policy, or M&G plc's Code of Conduct, and all relevant regulation. - 1.1.5 The Policy will be reviewed on an annual basis and periodically as required to incorporate additional regulatory developments related to engagement, or the latest thinking on active shareholder engagement and voting processes.
+Any changes proposed as a result of the review will require approval at the PAC Executive Investment Committee (EIC).
+The PAC EIC may escalate any changes the Chair (CEO, M&G Life) deems material to the PAC Board for final approval.
+The chair of the PAC EIC has in turn delegated authorities to the Chief Investment Officers (PAC) who head the Treasury and Investment Office (T&IO), including responsibility for implementing the PAC Shareholder Engagement Policy.
+Appropriate governance is followed with respect to subsidiary entities. - 1.1.6 We also carry out due diligence and monitoring in respect of active ownership and engagement.
+Any significant issues or conflicts are expected to be escalated to the PAC EIC for further consideration.